Concordium/concordium-rust-smart-contracts/CTS1.rst

 The token metadata is stored off chain and MUST be a JSON file.

-All of the fields in the JSON file are optional, and this specification reserve a number of field names, shown in the table below.
+All of the fields in the JSON file are optional, and this specification reserves a number of field names, shown in the table below.

 .. list-table:: Token metadata JSON Object
   :header-rows: 1